Guide to cargo bikes

-The Zigo ‘Leader’ is a trike which can be separated into small-wheeled bike plus stroller.
-It hasn’t got a box so it’s not a bakfiets but it carries small children at the front bakfiets-style.
-It’s lighter than a boxbike and more compact, but with smaller wheels it may be slower than a conventional three-wheeler.
-If storage really is your limiting factor then this might be a good bet, although you will need to consider the faff-factor of disassembling the machine every time you get home.
-The Taga Bike is similar, converting into a stroller, and even has a box-bike style front version.
+The Zigo Leader is a trike which can be separated into small-wheeled bike plus stroller.
+It hasn’t got a box so it’s not a bakfiets, but it carries small children at the front bakfiets-style.
+It’s lighter than a box-bike and more compact, but with smaller wheels it may be slower than a conventional three-wheeler.

 For both these brands you can buy different versions designed to carry one or two children, but they don’t include a back rack and the storage space for other items such as shopping, kiddie stuff or your child’s school chum coming home for tea appears very limited.